Fastpitch Softball Hitting Against the Best Pitchers

 This pitch you want, YOUR pitch, will arrive close to the middle of the plate, above your knees and below your waist.
 This is the low rise curve that starts out low and remains low for the first half of the distance on its way to you.
 You have recognized and decided this as the very pitch you want and have perfectly timed your stride and swing.
 You have pre-planned and mentally rehearsed, many times, hitting that very pitch on a perfect 22-degree trajectory directly between the leftfielder and the centerfielder into your power alley.

 Again with both of your physical eyes firmly focused on the TOP (North Pole) of the ball you see with your Mind's Eye (Your Third Eye) the center of the ball compress deeply against the perfect joy spot of the barrel of your bat.
 You are using only 90% of your total power to maximize your precision.
-At 90%, you still have plenty of homerun power.
+At 90%, you still have plenty of home-run power.
 Precision is far more important.
 You hold onto that precision ball-bat compression image as you think about the ball exploding off your bat's barrel at that 22-degree trajectory.
-Then you see (visualize, imagine) the ball flying three feet over the fence in left centerfield for a Home Run.
+Then you see (visualize, imagine) the ball flying over the fence in left-centerfield for a Home Run.

 Do a couple of these mental rehearsal exercises in slow motion, then a couple more in regular motion, then really speed it up to super fast motion, much faster than you could ever possibly see.
-Always include that image of the perfect ball-bat compression and the ideal end result you want.
+Always include that image of the perfect ball-bat compression, the ball compressed into the shape of a half-moon against your bat, as well as the ideal end result you want.

 It is also helpful to spend most of your mental rehearsal time working on your two strike approach because the more confident you become with two strikes, the calmer, cooler, and more confident you will become and the better you will perform with less than two strikes.